 Another Ko Phangan yoga pillar, Orion’s mission is to be a place of transformation, and the center draws people seeking to reconnect to themselves, or their life purpose.
 It is a non-intimidating space with a welcoming and ambient atmosphere.
 Like The Sanctuary, accommodation is available on-site or in the countless guesthouses and bungalows operations in the area.
 The cafe is a must-visit (more on that below!)
 Single classes start from around $12.

-2018 Update: Agama appears to be shut down due to sexual assault allegations from the staff.
+2018 Update: Agama appears to be shut down due to allegations of inappropriate behavior by the staff.
 Please do your own research when considering Agama or the employees involved.
 Sad to see this, stay save everyone!

 Agama Yoga is another Koh Phangan institution, founded in 2003 by Swami Vivekananda Saraswati, a yogi who has dedicated his life to teaching an authentic form of Hatha Yoga.
 With its roots in Tantra Yoga, this popular yoga hub has an extensive daily program of classes as well as yoga lectures.
 You can sign up for a day, a week, a month- yogi’s choice!
 Agama is a wonderful place to dabble in all kinds of yoga lineages with Hatha, Kundalini, Tantra, various meditation practices and more all on offer throughout the year.